sisinflab/warprec/warprec/utils/config/README.md

 The `General Configuration` can be configured using the following keywords:

 - **precision**: The precision to be used inside the experiment.
 Defaults to float32.
-- **batch_size**: The batch size to be used inside the experiment.
-Defaults to 1024.
 - **ray_verbose**: .
 The Ray Tune verbosity value.
 Ray Tune accepts verbosity levels in a range from 0 to 3.
 Defaults to 1.
 - **callback**: A nested section dedicated to the optional callback.